evkx/evkx.github.io/content/models/chevrolet/blazer_ev/blazer_ev_rs_rwd/_index.md

 ## Interior

-The Chevrolet Blazer EV RS RWD boasts a driver-centric interior, enhancing the cockpit feel with medium-quality materials used throughout.
+The Chevrolet Blazer EV RS RWD boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas instead of hard plastic.
 A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
+You can choose between several interior designs.

 ### Seats

+The Chevrolet Blazer EV RS RWD accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats